-According to the annual report of the Turkish Competition Authority, the Authority has rejected a leniency application in 2018 within the investigation launched against five undertakings and one association of undertakings active in cabotage Ro-Ro transportation lines in Turkey (18 April 2019, 19-16/229-101), as explained above.
-On the other hand, the Authority has accepted two leniency applications in 2017.
-In these two most recent Board decisions where the Board granted full immunity to the applicants, the other undertakings were fined.
-One of the Board's most recent and important decision concerning leniency applications is the Corporate Loans decision (28 November 2017, 17-39/636-276).
-The Board launched an investigation against 13 financial institutions, including local and international banks active in the corporate and commercial banking markets in Turkey with respect to whether they have violated Article 4 of Law No. 4054 by way of exchanging competitively sensitive information on loan conditions (such as interest and maturity) regarding current loan agreements and other financial transactions.
-The Bank of Tokyo-Mitsubishi UFJ Turkey A.Ş. ('BTMU') made a leniency application on October 14, 2015 to benefit from Article 4 of the Regulation on Leniency.
-After 19 months of an in-depth investigation, the Board has unanimously concluded that BTMU, ING Bank A.Ş. ('ING') and the Royal Bank of Scotland Plc.
-Merkezi Edinburgh İstanbul Merkez Şubesi ('RBS') have violated Article 4 of Law No. 4054.
-In this respect, the Board imposed an administrative monetary fine on ING and RBS in the amount of TRY21.1 million and TRY66.4 thousand, respectively, over their annual turnover in the financial year of 2016.
+One of the Board's most important decisions concerning leniency applications rendered back in 2017 is the Corporate Loans decision (28 November 2017, 17-39/636-276).
+The Board launched an investigation against 13 financial institutions, including local and international banks active in the corporate and commercial banking markets in Turkey with respect to whether they have violated Article 4 of the Competition Law by way of exchanging competitively sensitive information on loan conditions (such as interest and maturity) regarding current loan agreements and other financial transactions.
+The Bank of

+Tokyo-Mitsubishi UFJ Turkey A.Ş. ("BTMU") made a leniency application on 14 October 2015 to benefit from Article 4 of the Regulation on Leniency.
+After 19 months of an indepth investigation, the Board unanimously concluded that BTMU, ING Bank A.Ş. ("ING") and the Royal Bank of Scotland Plc.
+Merkezi Edinburgh İstanbul Merkez Şubesi ("RBS") have violated Article 4 of the Competition Law.
+In this respect, the Board imposed an administrative monetary fine on ING and RBS in the amount of TRY 21.1 million and TRY 66,400, respectively, over their annual turnover in the financial year of 2016.
 However, the Board resolved that BTMU should not have an administrative monetary fine imposed pursuant to its leniency application, granting full immunity to BTMU while also relieving the other investigated undertakings from an administrative monetary fine.